willianPaulinoSantos/swile-study-case/README.md

         picklist product_interest__c
     }
 ```
+---
+## 🔍 Sorting Strategy Justification

+### 🔄 Sorting Problem

+Each time a Lead is assigned to a Team Member, their `prospects_count__c` increases.
+This change can alter who has the lowest count in the team, potentially shifting the "next best" candidate for assignment.

+To ensure fair distribution, the list of eligible Team Members must be **re-sorted after every assignment** based on the updated prospect counts.

+I chose **Bubble Sort** over Quick Sort or other algorithms based on the specific constraints and characteristics of the use case:

+### ✅ Why Bubble Sort?
+- **Small Data Set**: Each commercial team has fewer than 20 members, making algorithmic complexity less significant.
+- **Nearly Sorted Input**: After each assignment, the list of team members is almost sorted due to minor changes in `prospects_count__c`.
+Bubble Sort performs **very efficiently** in such scenarios thanks to its early-exit optimization.
+- **Simplicity and Clarity**: The algorithm is easy to implement, understand, and maintain, ensuring future developers can quickly reason about the logic.

+### ❌ Why Not Quick Sort?
+- **Unnecessary Overhead**: Quick Sort introduces recursion and extra logic that isn't justified for small lists.
+- **Not Adaptive**: It does not take advantage of the nearly sorted nature of the list.
+- **Stack Depth Risk**: While not an immediate concern in this use case, recursive algorithms pose a potential risk of stack overflow.

+### ⚖️ Conclusion
+-  For this use case — **small, nearly sorted lists** — Bubble Sort provides better practical performance, improved readability, and easier maintainability than more complex alternatives.
+---
 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.